Skip to content

 15 Foods That Are Not Baby-Friendly

-There are certain foods not recommended for young babies under 1 year of age.
+There are certain infant foods to avoid that are not recommended for young babies under 1 year of age.
 They can have them at a later age.
 At 6 to 12 months, your baby’s body is not ready to enjoy these foods.
 Some of these foods also pose a choking risk.
+If you are breastfeeding, be mindful of your own diet, as some foods can potentially cause gas in your infant and may sometimes affect your baby .In addition, certain foods are often linked to colic in babies and may be described as foods that cause colic in infants, though this varies widely between children.

 Here’s our expert-recommended “List of Foods to Avoid” for babies under 1 year.